MichaelSParkin3/automated-directory-organizer/README.md

 ## Usage

-1. Run the `organize.py` script from your terminal:
+1. Run the `organize.py` script from your terminal, providing the path to the directory you want to organize as a command-line argument:
     ```bash
-    python organize.py
+    python organize.py /path/to/your/folder
     ```
-2. When prompted, enter the full path to the directory you want to organize:
-    ```
-    Enter the directory to organize: /path/to/your/folder
-    ```
-3. The script will create the necessary subfolders and move the files accordingly.
+2. The script will create the necessary subfolders and move the files accordingly.

+## Features

+- **Automatic Categorization:** Files are sorted into folders based on their extension.
+- **Duplicate File Handling:** If a file with the same name already exists in the destination folder, a number is appended to the new file's name to prevent overwriting.
+- **Hidden File Skipping:** Hidden files (those starting with a `.`) are automatically skipped.
+- **Error Handling:** The script includes error handling for common issues like permission errors, missing files, and directory-related conflicts.

 ## File Organization